‘A Quiet Place’ Succeeds By Pulling Off An Amazing Feat

 The huge popularity of horror films such as Get Out and A Quiet Place has already changed the movie industry, perhaps forever.
 In 2017, horror films managed to become the biggest seller of the year by surpassing $1.1 billion in ticket sales.
 This made the genre a big contender during awards season, despite the fact that horror is usually snubbed by the Oscars.

-Now, people are already speculating about whether or not horror will catch the attention of Academy voters again in 2018.
+Now, people are already speculating about whether horror will catch the attention of Academy voters again in 2018.
 Of course, if it does, we can expect them to label A Quiet Place as anything but horror.
 For example, Get Out was labeled a “social thriller,” and Guillermo Del Toro’s creature feature The Shape of Water was safely put into the “adventure fantasy” category.
-According to The New York Times, this was done because the film industry is “ashamed to call [them] horror films,” although that’s exactly what they are.
+According to the New York Times, this was done because the film industry is “ashamed to call [them] horror films,” although that’s exactly what they are.

 Regardless of the Academy’s reaction or any creative relabeling, horror movies have clearly become a modern audience favorite.
 Interestingly, the age of remakes and endless sequels seems to be coming to an end in response to higher ticket sales for original stories.
 Bloody Disgusting reported that Platinum Dunes, the studio behind A Quiet Place, has even pledged to stop making horror reboots.
-Years from now, this may be the most enduring legacy of A Quiet Place, Get Out, It Follows and other similar horror films that have proven audiences crave something unique.
+Years from now, this may be the most enduring legacy of A Quiet Place, Get Out, It Follows, and other similar horror films that have proven audiences crave something unique.